 In macOS versions prior to Catalina, you can rely on Find My Mac app, a default Mac utility, sort of like a Find My Friends Mac alternative or Find My iPhone app for Mac, that lets you track the location of your MacBook either through your phone or the web.
 It’s incredibly important to have this functionality enabled on your Mac right now, so that if something disastrous happens, you’re fully equipped to deal with it.

-If your Mac runs Catalina, you can use the all-new Find My that enables extended device tracking: Relying on Bluetooth connection, your Mac’s location will be spotted by Apple devices around it.
+If your Mac runs Catalina or later, you can use the all-new Find My that enables extended device tracking: Relying on Bluetooth connection, your Mac’s location will be spotted by Apple devices around it.
 So even if it’s sleeping or disconnected from network, a lost computer will still be “seen.”

 In this step-by-step guide, we’ll walk through everything you need to know to set up the tracking process for your precious Mac: